-Nothing’s quite as satisfying as completing your cosmetic dental procedures to embrace your new smile.
+Nothing’s quite as satisfying as when your smile transformation is complete.
 All of a sudden, you feel confident about smiling and laughing with your teeth on display.
-You don’t have to smile through pursed teeth anymore.
+You don’t have to smile through pursed lips anymore.
 You feel comfortable and confident in your social and professional lives.
 A beautiful smile can truly transform your life.

-But the journey isn’t over once you have a new smile.
-Maintaining and caring for your teeth after the procedure is just as important as the procedure itself.
-If you don’t follow proper oral hygiene habits, your new smile may soon deteriorate in quality.
-Each dental procedure comes with its unique set of maintenance tips.
-However, all procedures require optimal oral hygiene.
+And the journey isn’t over once you have a new smile.
+Maintaining and caring for your smile after the transformation is just as important as the transformation itself.
+Following proper oral hygiene habits will help maintain the quality and appearance of your new smile.
+Each transformation comes with its unique set of maintenance tips.
+However, all transformations require optimal oral hygiene.

 Below, we list some tips on taking care of your new smile.